asrob-uc3m/robotDevastation-developer-manual/en/sound-management.md

 `SDLAudioManager` is an implementation of the `AudioManager` interface using SDL as audio backend.

 ## MockupAudioManager class
 `MockupAudioManager` is an implementation of the `AudioManager` for unit testing purposes.
-It adds the method `isSoundPlaying` to check whether or not a sound is currently being played.
-Note that this class mocks a real `AudioManager`, so it does not produce any sound.
+It adds the method `isSoundPlaying()` to check whether or not a sound is currently being played.
+Note that this class mocks a real `AudioManager`, so it does not produce any actual sound.

 {% plantuml %}
 interface AudioManager